 Her work has been presented in spaces and events such as Luna Arts Festival (2018), Integrate Arts Festival (2018), Bass Coast Music & Arts Festival's 10th Anniversary (2018), the Ministry of Casual Living Window Gallery (2018), the UVic BFA Exhibition (2018), and the UVic Audain Gallery (2018 & 2017).

 CONNIE MICHELE MOREY

-Connie Michele Morey lives and works on Southern Vancouver Island on the traditional lands of the Xwepsum (Esquimalt), Lkwungen (Songhees), Malahat, and Quw’utsun (Cowichan) Peoples.
+Connie Michele Morey lives and works on Southern Vancouver Island on the traditional lands of the Xwsepsum (Esquimalt), Lkwungen (Songhees), Malahat, and Quw’utsun (Cowichan) Peoples.

 Her studio practice explores the experience of home as ecological interdependence.
 Through site-specific performance, and participatory sculptures documented through photography and video, her work questions the relationships between ecology, displacement and belonging.

 Connie's studio practice is influenced by childhood experiences living rurally off the land, while being surrounded by family traditions of masonry, construction and textiles.
-Her family history comingles settler and indigenous identities, and her studies in sculpture, ecology, philosophy, post-colonial studies and art education, have impacted her interest in displacement and the politics of marginalization.
+Her family history interweaves Scottish, Scandinavian and Anishinaabe ancestries, and her studies in sculpture, ecology, philosophy, decolonial studies and art education, have impacted her interest in the politics of displacement.

 She holds a BFA in Visual Arts from the University of Lethbridge, an M.Ed. in Art Education and a Studio-Based PhD from the University of Victoria.
 She teaches at the University of Victoria and Camosun College and has exhibited and performed in Canada, Europe and Southeast Asia.